 They will be a highly motivated, passionate individual, with a resourceful and entrepreneurial approach to their work.

-They will lead on digital programming – both across our planned programme and developing new projects and content, and new partnerships – and will have skills and knowledge in the production and distribution of digital work, as well as supporting the onsite programme.
+They will support programming – both across our planned programme and developing new projects and content, and new partnerships online and onsite – and will have skills and knowledge in the production and distribution of digital work, as well as supporting the onsite programme.

 This is an exciting opportunity for individuals looking to play an important role in supporting the organisation.

 To find out more about this exciting opportunity please download the job spec below.

 Potential Interview dates: 13th or 14th April 2021

 Anticipated start date for role: Immediate